 Kameleoon supports progressive delivery with its Full Stack solution

-With its powerful server-side A/B testing and personalization features, Kameleoon's Full Stack solution helps product and developer teams adopt and practice progressive delivery and feature experimentation.
-Developers?
-Learn how Kameleeon powers experimentation with feature flags on the server-side in our detailed documentation guide here.
+With its powerful server-side A/B testing, feature flagging and experimentation features, Kameleoon's Full Stack solution helps product and developer teams adopt and practice progressive delivery and feature experimentation.

 Kameleoon is designed to make every kind of experimentation easier for all teams: Users can run web, full stack, and feature experiments in a single unified platform.